⭐ Importance of Hreflang: es-ES in International SEO

 What does hreflang: es-ES mean?

-The hreflang: es-ES specifies content intended for Spanish speakers in Spain.
+The hreflang: es-ES specifies content intended for Spanish speakers in Spain, ensuring that users in this region receive the most relevant version of the webpage.

 Is hreflang necessary for single-language websites?